oopanuga/Common-Provider/README.md

 Some key features of CommonProvider are,

 1. Simple and consistent way of accessing providers.
-2. Different provider load options,
-    1. Load providers and settings based on definitions in a config file.
+2. Get provider meta data/settings from different config sources.
+Xml config source currently supported.
-    2. Load providers from a file directory.
+3. Support for Zero configuration providers.
+Load these from an assembly in a specified directory.
-3. Dependency resolution via IOC containers e.g. Unity, Castle etc.
+4. Dependency resolution via IOC containers e.g. Unity, Castle etc.
-4. Support for Provider settings with the config provider load option.
-Settings could be simple or complex (serialized objects).
+5. Support for simple and complex (serialized) provider settings.
-5. Uses data parsers to parse/deserialize complex settings.
+6. Uses data parsers to parse/deserialize complex settings.
-6. Various extension points.
+7. Various extension points.

 ### Key Extension Points
 CommonProvider has various extension points but the key ones are,

-1. Write custom provider loaders.
+1. Write custom provider configuration sources.
 2. Write custom dependency resolvers.
 3. Write custom data parsers for dealing with complex settings.